knikola-hpc/hpc-exercise/README.md

 - **web.service.default.port** - by default set to *8082* (needs to be not used port in order to run server / client)
 - **default.upload.path** - by default set to */home/nikola/Desktop/hpc* (needs to be a valid path in file system, otherwise upload of files will not be possible - system performs validation)
 - building as well running tests is possible from command line using Maven (mvn clean install)
+- after running client application (e.g. http://localhost:8082/client/), you should be forwarded to the default page -> please follow link "**Goto file upload**" for going to "**upload**" page

 Additional Notes
 ----------------